flowr-analysis/flowr/wiki/Control Flow Graph.md

     style n1 stroke:cyan,stroke-width:6.5px;    style n6 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _1.4 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplification: `unique-cf-sets` .

 ```r
 for(i in 1:10) b
 ```

 </details>

 </details>

 <h4 id="cfg-call-links">Extra: Call Links</h4>

 The control flow graph is a view on the [dataflow graph](https://github.com/flowr-analysis/flowr/wiki/Dataflow-Graph): the dataflow analysis
-records the control flow while it walks the program, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L1113"><code><span title="The control flow of a whole analysis: the graph of what may run after what, along with the exit points (returns, breaks and nextes) the traversal collected on the way.">extractCfg</span></code></a> projects it into the shape the control
+records the control flow while it walks the program, and <a href="https://github.com/flowr-analysis/flowr/tree/main/src/control-flow/control-flow-graph.ts#L1115"><code><span title="The control flow of a whole analysis: the graph of what may run after what, along with the exit points (returns, breaks and nextes) the traversal collected on the way.">extractCfg</span></code></a> projects it into the shape the control
 flow analyses expect.
 Because of that, the interprocedural knowledge the dataflow analysis gained is available without
 a second pass over the program.

 Control flow itself stays intra-procedural.
 A call does not flow into the body of what it calls, and the body of a
 function definition is not entered when the definition is evaluated &dash; it only produces the closure.
 What a call
 may reach is named separately:

 ```mermaid
 flowchart LR